robcarver17/skipperman/docs/help_adding_partner.md

 ## If this is an existing sailor

-You can see a warning that it looks like there are existing sailors with very similar or identical names.
+You will probably see a warning that it looks like there are existing sailors with very similar or identical names.
 You can click on a sailors name to register them for the event, or click on `Choose from all existing cadets` if you think they are a sailor that isn't shown.
-You then have the option of clicking `See similar cadets only`.
+You can sort this list of sailors in various ways to find the sailor you want.
+You also have the option of clicking `See similar cadets only`.

 Once you have chosen the sailor they will be registered to the event with the existing sailors registration details, boat class, sail number, club boat and training group copied across (where relevant).

-If they are already registered you will get an error message - sailors who are already registered should be paired up by selecting them as two handed partners from the dropdown menu in the [group allocation page](group_allocation_help.md).
+If they are already registered you will get an error message - sailors who are already registered should be paired up by selecting them as two-handed partners from the dropdown menu in the [group allocation page](group_allocation_help.md).

-## If this is a new sailor
+## If this is a new sailor - not on Skipperman

 Check you are happy with the sailors name.
 Don't worry about the date of birth, that can be [edited later](view_and_edit_individual_cadet_help.md).